LiyrAstroph/MICA2/docs/about.rst

 *********************
 What is MICA?
 *********************
-``mica2`` is a non-parameteric approach to analyze light curves in reverberation mapping and infer the transfer functions and time delays.
+``MICA`` stands for Multiple and Inhomogeneous Component Analysis.
+It is a non-parametric approach to analyze light curves in reverberation mapping and infer the transfer functions and time delays.

 A transfer function or delay map relates a time series  to its driving time series as

 .. math::